Updated: Wednesday, October 28

 What if I have a question for my doctor?

 Please continue to call the office, (920) 749-4000, with your questions.
 We are available 7 days per week 24 hours per day.

 What should I know before my appointment?

-NEW: Our front desk staff will contact every patient prior to your scheduled appointment to conduct a health and travel screening.
+Our front desk staff will contact every patient prior to your scheduled appointment to conduct a health and travel screening.

 At our locations, ThedaCare will be screening patients at the front door prior to admittance into the building.
 This screening includes a series of questions to answer, taking your temperature and giving you a mask to wear.
 The mask must be worn the entire time you are in our buildings.
 Many local hospitals are reducing accessible entrances.
 You will need to enter through the main hospital entrance at our Neenah location and the West Building Entrance off Grant Street in Appleton.

 Is the Family Fertility Program open as usual?